kanan-kulkarni-702/kanank2/docs/installation_with_docker.md

-# Docker environment setup before using ScalaarDL
+# Docker environment setup before using ScalarDL

 This document shows how to set up a local Docker environment to be used with ScalarDL [DockerCompose](https://docs.docker.com/compose/).